pajachiet/mongo_sql_analytics_platform/README.md

 - Are you trap in the MongoDB Analytics gap ?
 - Are you looking for an open-source solution to analyse your MongoDB data ?

 Then this project is made for you !

-The whole platform can be directly used in production, or be adapted to cover your specific needs.
+It can be directly used in production, or adapted to cover your specific needs.

 The architecture leverages Docker Compose, with the following services :
 - **mongosource** : MongoDB database we want to analyze